Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 In modern times, the paulownia symbol is also associated with the government.
 This use started after the <span class="noun" lang="ja-Latn">Meiji</span> restoration, and it appears on the seal of the prime minister’s office.
-There are many versions of the crest, with the 3–5–3 flower version being most common.
+There are many versions of the crest, with the 3–5–3 flower version being the most common.
 The 5-7–5 version is of higher standing and is the one used by the government.

 The wood of the paulownia is light and strong and often used for boxes; it is